This interior design trend is on fire, literally

 And the good news is you don’t have to hire a specialist in shou sugi ban or mess around with a burning-hot flame yourself to achieve the look.
 You can buy charred wood in shiplap or board profiles that are bold, versatile and easy to install on your own.

-Charred Wood from UFP-Edge is crafted with high-quality lumber that has been expertly burned to highlight its distinct wood-grain pattern and texture.
+Charred Wood is crafted with high-quality lumber that has been expertly burned to highlight its distinct wood-grain pattern and texture.
 The process takes the striking character of wood and makes it even more remarkable.
 Plus, every piece of Charred Wood has a satin clear-coat finish for long-lasting beauty.

 With shiplap and board profile options, Charred Wood is perfect for anywhere in your home, including accent walls and ceilings, column and beam wraps, wainscoting and home décor projects.
-The clean, simple design of 1-inch-by-6-inch shiplap allows for easy installation on virtually any interior wall or ceiling, while matching 1-inch-by-4-inch trim and 1-inch-by-6-inch boards are perfect complements for shiplap framing or to be used alone for custom DIY projects.
+The clean, simple design of 1-inch-by-6-inch shiplap allows for easy installation on virtually any interior wall or ceiling, while matching 1-inch-by-4-inch trim are perfect complements for shiplap framing or to be used alone for custom DIY projects.

 Although Charred Wood hearkens back to an ancient architectural technique, it’s quite at home as a contemporary design feature.
 In fact, it’s becoming increasingly popular in large part because it can create either a modern or rustic feel.